 A weapon familiar to all first person shooter fans, the shotgun is easily one of the most powerful close range weapons in the game.
 Using its alternate fire discharges two shells instead of one, doubling the damage potential but increasing the time between shots.
 The shotgun is modeled after a Franchi SPAS-12.

-A submachine gun with an attached grenade launcher, what more do you need?
+A submachine gun with an attached grenade launcher, a versatile weapon.
 The MP5 is a rapid fire submachine gun which is great at short to medium ranges.
 Its alternate fire, a built in grenade launcher, can be devastating, though ammo is limited and the player will be injured by it if too close to the explosion.
 In the Blue Shift graphical revamp, the MP5 was replaced by an M4 Carbine.

 This rocket launcher always hits its mark.
 The RPG in Half-life isn’t radically different from other shooters, but the special thing about this weapon is that its laser guided.
 This means wherever the player points the laser the missile will hit, making it a great weapon that’s also quite accurate, at the cost of making it impossible to "fire and forget", requiring the player to expose themselves to enemy fire until the missile hits its target.
 It does not feature an alternate fire.

 The most accurate weapon in the game, the crossbow, in its primary fire mode, fires explosive tipped bolts.
 The player can greatly increase the range of the crossbow by using its scope

 (accessed by pressing the alternative fire key again) and by doing this the crossbow virtually becomes a sniper rifle.

 The Gauss Gun is an experimental and highly unstable weapon.
 One of the weapons most important abilities is that it can shoot through walls, meaning no one is safe from its sights.
 The player can charge the gun up by using the alternative fire key and by doing this the gun will fire a more powerful shot, rather then several weaker shots.